canonical/tmate-ssh-server-operator/docs/explanation/charm-architecture.md

 The following Juju [events](https://juju.is/docs/sdk/event) are observed and handled by the charm as follows:

 1. [install](https://canonical-juju.readthedocs-hosted.com/en/latest/user/reference/hook/#install): The charm is installed on the machine.
-The charm tests if a unit ip is assigned, otherwise the event is deferred.
-Afterwards, the charm installs the necessary tmate-ssh-server dependencies, setups ssh keys and installs a systemd service that runs the tmate-ssh-server OCI image.
-The integration data is updated with the relevant server connection details (equivalent of `tmate.conf` configuration file), which can be used by a tmate client to connect to the server.
+The charm tests if a unit IP is assigned, otherwise the event is deferred.
+Afterwards, the charm installs the necessary `tmate-ssh-server` dependencies, setups ssh keys and installs a `systemd` service that runs the `tmate-ssh-server` OCI image.
+The integration data is updated with the relevant server connection details (equivalent of `tmate.conf` configuration file), which can be used by a `Tmate` client to connect to the server.
 2. [update-status](https://canonical-juju.readthedocs-hosted.com/en/latest/user/reference/hook/#update-status): This is a regular status check.
-The charm checks if the tmate ssh server is still running and restarts it if it is not.
+The charm checks if the tmate-ssh-server is still running and restarts it if it is not.
-3. `get-server-config-action`: This is an [action event](https://canonical-juju.readthedocs-hosted.com/en/latest/user/reference/hook/#action-actiont)  triggered by the user to get the current server connection configuration (`tmate.conf`), which can be used by a tmate client to connect to the server.
+3. `get-server-config-action`: This is an [action event](https://canonical-juju.readthedocs-hosted.com/en/latest/user/reference/hook/#action-actiont)  triggered by the user to get the current server connection configuration (`tmate.conf`), which can be used by a `Tmate` client to connect to the server.
 5. `ssh-debug-relation-joined`: This is a [relation joined event](https://canonical-juju.readthedocs-hosted.com/en/latest/user/reference/hook/#endpoint-relation-joined) that fires when a unit joins an integration.
-It inserts the relevant server connection details into the integration data, which can be used by a tmate client to connect to the server.
+It inserts the relevant server connection details into the integration data, which can be used by a `Tmate` client to connect to the server.

 > See more about events in the Juju docs: [Hook](https://canonical-juju.readthedocs-hosted.com/en/latest/user/reference/hook)